FCHXWH823/LLM4ChipDesign/README.md

 ## Hierarchical Prompting for LLM-based Hierarchical Verilog Generation
 **Motivation:**
-The ROME tool is an LLM-based hierarchical Verilog generation mechanism which automatically produces designs for complex hardware modules that standard flat prompting methods cannot achieve, allowing smaller open-source LLMs to compete with large proprietary models.
-Hierarchical prompting reduces HDL generation time and yields savings on compute costs.
-Our experiments detail which LLMs are capable of which applications, and how to apply hierarchical methods in various modes.
-We explore case studies of generating complex cores using automatic scripted hierarchical prompts, including the first-ever LLM-designed processor with no human feedback.
+This tool supports hierarchical Verilog generation for complex hardware modules that standard flat prompting methods cannot achieve.
+This allows smaller open-source LLMs to compete with large proprietary models.
+Hierarchical prompting reduces verilig generation time and yields savings on compute costs.
+This module will detail which LLMs are capable of which applications, and how to apply hierarchical methods in various modes.
+We will explore case studies of generating complex cores using automatic scripted hierarchical prompts.

 - 📄 **Paper:** [https://arxiv.org/abs/2407.18276 ](https://arxiv.org/abs/2407.18276)
 - 💻 **Code:** [https://github.com/ajn313/ROME-LLM/tree/main](https://github.com/ajn313/ROME-LLM/tree/main)